gurok/VLCStation/README.md

 Download and add the VLC Station user script using your preferred user script manager.

-VLC Station will offer videos you play as "playlist.vlc".
+Video Station will offer videos you play as "playlist.vlc".

 You can then set up your browser to automatically open playlists for seamless VLC playback.